MS0C54073/AquaAnalys/README.md

     d.
 It generates an initial `dataHistory` of 30 points to populate the chart.
     e.
 The `isInitialized` state is set to `true`.
     f.
 UI components, previously showing skeletons, render with the initial data.
+    g.
+The `AnalystCard` triggers an initial `analyzeWaterQuality` AI flow.

 2.  **Monitoring Loop (when `isRunning` is `true`)**:
     a.
 A `setInterval` timer is active, firing at the `refreshInterval` defined in `settings`.